 Can I get private treatment?

 Mount Vernon Cancer Centre is also treating private patients.
-You will need to check with your insurance company to see if they would cover the cost of this treatment or if you would like to pay privately for your treatment, please contact our private patients and overseas visitors Service co-ordinator (020 3826 2464 or email@example.com).
+You will need to check with your insurance company to see if they would cover the cost of this treatment.
+Alternatively, if you would like to pay privately for your treatment, please contact our private patients and overseas visitors Service co-ordinator (020 3826 2464 or email@example.com).